- Visit Us

 See all this brought to life on a typical Sunday morning.
 Our worshippers come from all kinds of political, social, religious, and economic backgrounds; military, civilians, students, federal workers, lawyers, with every political persuasion possible.
 We unite as one body in Jesus, joining in the worship and mission of the church, and in the fellowship and relationships this unity offers we find community and support for the rest of our lives.

 Our worship and music embrace all our senses, our emotion, and our energy.
 We sit, kneel, stand, and genuflect.
 We chant, sing, speak, and listen.
 We might cross our bodies, hearts, and mouths.
 We gladly receive the opportunities for silence and tranquility that our worship brings.
 Above all we listen, pray, and adore.

 This worship is best understood by being experienced.
 Feel free to ask a priest or usher any question you wish.
-Formation courses are regularly offered designed to introduce newcomers both to our church and to these ancient traditions.
+Formation courses are regularly offered, many designed to introduce newcomers both to our church and to these ancient traditions.

 Leadership of Episcopal churches is shared between Bishop, Rector, and Vestry.
 The Vestry consists of twelve elected members of our church, who each serve three-year terms.
 The Vestry has specific oversight of certain areas – such as parish finances, income, and expenditure.
 The group also serves as the key council of advice and consultation, as the parish engages with both present needs and future development.
 Full minutes of each meeting can be found posted on a hallway bulletin board.

 These documents are the legal, canonical, and policy basis for the Vestry’s work: